richardrodgers/mds/README.md

 PluginManager has been removed in favor of both simpler (on the low end) and more powerful (on the high end, e.g. DI) alternatives.
 See discussion in mds wiki.

-### Generic Metadata -> Bitstreams ###
+### Generic Metadata -> DSpaceObjects ###

-Bitstreams now can possess _generic_ metadata sets (meaning any flat, name-spaced/schema-defined, qualified, multi-valued, and multi-language sets, the same as for Items) using the content API.
+All DSpaceObjects (Communities, Collections, Items, Bundles, Bitstreams, EPersons, Groups) can now possess _generic_ metadata sets (meaning any flat, name-spaced/schema-defined, qualified, multi-valued, and multi-language sets, the same as for Items) using the content API.

+### Content Array APIs -> Generic List APIs ###

+All content APIs that return or receive arrays of objects have been replaced with more modern idiomatic generic lists.
+For example the Item method:

+    public Bundle[] getBundles() throws SQLException

+    // new signature

+    public List<Bundle> getBundles() throws IOException

+This simplifies the method implementations, and results in easier-to-use code.

+### UUIDs -> DSpaceObjects ###

+All DSpaceObjects are assigned a global unique identifier (i.e. independent of relational DB IDs, CNRI handles, etc).
+This internal or object identifier has many functions and has been proposed/prototyped in many development efforts (e.g. as part of the DSpace 2.0 work).

+### Pluggable Search ###

+The search code has been refactored to allow different, pluggable _providers_ such as in-process Lucene, SOLR, etc. The code has also been modified to allow indexing of any DSpaceObject metadata: e.g. BitStream generic metadata.
+Finally, the refactor allows _multiple_ simultaneous indexes, so that one could, e.g. have an administrative index (e.g. Lucene), along with a pubic index (e.g. SOLR).

 ## Future Work? ##